jpiercefield/PiercefieldStocksTickDataRetrieval/README.md

 of nowhere Alaska.
 I have two sources of internet, AT&T business and Starlink.
 The AT&T business is much slower but more reliable, it's a MOFI connection.
 The Starlink connection is much faster, but not as reliable, at the moment the connection from Starlink goes out around every 7 minutes...
 So, I'm not enthused about either scenario to be honest.
-However, I'm thinking with if I add enough error checking, then Starlink will be the way to go.
+However, I'm thinking if I add enough error checking, then Starlink will be the way to go.
 As I'm going to be able to download the data much faster..
 I can only make 20,000 API requests per day and need about 52,000 overall to do the job..
 Which means, I can complete the job in 3 days, as long as my network throughput will handle the 2-3 TB of data.